 2. New users: Newly onboarded users who have not used the feature yet and with limited product knowledge.

-I created a FullStory dashboard to monitor feature usage metrics and analyzed user prompts submitted to the bot.
-I then conducted moderated usability testing with 10 participants from two user groups.
+I created a FullStory dashboard to monitor feature usage metrics and conducted a log analysis on user prompts submitted to the bot.
+I then conducted moderated usability tests with 10 participants from two user groups.

 Results